Amorymeltzer/ksp/README.md

 	  -I Turn off -i.
       -k List data from KSC biomes as being from Kerbin.
       -K Turn off -k.
+      -l Remove some boring data from the output (dsc, sbv, scv).
+      -L Turn off -l.
 	  -u Enter the username of your KSP save folder; otherwise, whatever files are present in the local directory will be used.
       -U Turn off -u.